 The mtval register is an MXLEN-bit read-write register formatted as shown in Figure 3.23.
 When a trap is taken into M-mode, mtval is either set to zero or written with exception-specific information to assist software in handling the trap.
 Otherwise, mtval is never written by the implementation, though it may be explicitly written by software.
 The hardware platform will specify which exceptions must set mtval informatively and which may unconditionally set it to zero.
 If the hardware platform specifies that no exceptions set mtval to a nonzero value, then mtval is hardwired to zero.

-If mtval is not hardwired to zero, then when a breakpoint, address-misaligned, access-fault, or page-fault exception occurs on an instruction fetch, load, or store, mtval is written with the faulting virtual address.
-On an illegal instruction trap, mtval may be written with the first XLEN or ILEN bits of the faulting instruction as described below.
-For other traps, mtval is set to zero, but a future standard may redefine mtval's setting for other traps.
+If mtval is written with a nonzero value when a breakpoint, address-misaligned, access-fault, or page-fault exception occurs on an instruction fetch, load, or store, then mtval will contain the faulting virtual address.